-In the short term, home prices will likely dip nationwide, especially if we see a full recession.
+In the short term, home prices will likely dip nationwide, both in the initial public health crisis and the ensuing economic crisis.
 Already, far more buyers have pulled out of the market than sellers, tilting the balance of supply and demand.
 With fewer buyers and not a few urgent sellers, expect downward pressure on prices.

 Beyond the market potentially slipping as a whole, investors should see better off-market deal opportunities during the crisis.
 The best deals on real estate come from distressed sellers, based on the “three D’s”: defaults, divorces, and deaths.
 The latter two certainly won’t slow down during the pandemic.
 And defaults?
 You can expect plenty more of those.

 Use a software tool like Propstream to identify distressed sellers from divorces, foreclosures, tax liens, and estate sales.
 If you’ve always wondered how to buy foreclosures, now is as good a time as any to learn…

 As more people look to boost their cash holdings, more property owners will become open to selling.
 Use strategies like driving for dollars to find owners especially open to taking a lowball offer and just cashing out.

 Expect tourist towns to take a particularly hard hit real estate-wise.
 Areas that rely heavily on tourism and hospitality have already been hammered, creating a huge buying opportunity.
 With local businesses struggling and workers seeing slashed paychecks, expect to see more defaults.
 Local vacation rental owners and Airbnb landlords are suffering major losses as well, making them more likely sellers.
 These towns may see home prices drop quickly.